oraichain/smart-studio/templates/empty_contract/README.md

 Some files you may be interested in are:

-- `src/lib.rs` - this is the library
+- `contract.rs`.
+This is the main implementation
+- `error.rs`.
+Here you'll define errors.
-- `contract.rs` - this is the main implementation
+- `lib.rs`.
+This is the library
 - `msg.rs`.
 Here you'll define the structures to communicate with contract ABI.
-  `error.rs`.
-Here you'll define errors.
+- `state.rs`.
+Storage for smart contract

 When building the project you'll get `artifacts/cv009.wasm`, the generated wasm filtered through the `wasmer` compiler, as well as `artifacts/checksums.txt`.